cirosantilli/x86-assembly-cheat/gas/introduction.md

 GNU assembler syntax cheatsheet.

+Part of the GNU Binutils projects, which also includes other lower-level toolchain tools like `ld` (but not `gcc`).

 Supposes that you already know IA-32 and NASM.

 Documentation: <https://sourceware.org/binutils/docs-2.25/as/> Many questions can be answered directly via the index: <https://sourceware.org/binutils/docs/as/index.html>

+Executable name: `as`.

-Used by the kernel, GCC and glibc... so just learn it.
+Used by the kernel, GCC default backend and glibc... so just learn it.

 Part of Binutils.

+## Vs NASM

 Advantages over NASM:

-- can handle multiple architectures, not just x86, including ARM
+- can handle multiple architectures, not just x86, including:

+    - i386
+    - SPARC
+    - ARM

+    and more.

+-   NASM is slightly more convenient to write by hand, maybe because it is more focused as a direct input language, rather than a GCC backend.

+But given the huge Linux support for GAS, it is my preferred assembler.

+### GCC as a GAS front-end

+GCC can be used as a frontend for GAS:

+    gcc -S a.c -o a.s
+    gcc -masm=att -S a.c -o a.s
+    gcc -masm=intel -S a.c -o a.s

 ## Comments